 This fall, the streets of Baltimore’s Little Italy neighborhood come alive with color, beauty and tradition.
-The city will welcome approximately 50 visual artists to the second annual Madonnari Arts Festival, September 8-10, who will bring their talents to South High and Stiles Streets.
+The city will welcome approximately 50 visual artists to the fifth annual Madonnari Arts Festival, September 6-8, who will bring their talents to South High and Stiles Streets.

 A similar festival was first introduced to the United States in the 1980s in Santa Barbara, California; today, Madonnari festivals have become a common celebration throughout America and the world.
 Modern artists use the street as their canvas and chalk pastels as their medium, creating traditional and expressionistic works of art that are one-of-a-kind and out-of-this-world.

-The theme for this year’s Madonnari Festival in Baltimore is “Freedom.”
-Both professional and student artists – local, national and international – will become i madonnari for the celebration, creating breathtaking 2-D and 3-D chalk pastel art directly on the streets of Little Italy that will be judged by professional artists.
-Prizes in two categories – traditional and contemporary – will be awarded.
-Baltimore’s own Maestro Madonnaro and muralist, Michael Kirby, will also give a lecture on the Madonnari tradition of street painting during the festival.
+The theme for this year’s Madonnari Festival in Baltimore is “Courage.”
+Both professional and student artists – local, national and international – will become i madonnari for the celebration, creating breathtaking 2-D and anamorphic 3-D chalk pastel art directly on the streets of Little Italy that will be judged by professional artists.
+Prizes in two categories – traditional and contemporary – will be awarded and a separate prize will be awarded to student artists.
+Baltimore’s own Maestro Madonnaro and muralist, Michael Kirby, will be on hand during the festival, providing lectures and workshops on the Madonnari tradition of street painting.

-Click here to read a Q&A with Madonnari Festival artist, Jennifer Chaparro.
+Click here to read a Q&A with Madonnari Festival artist, Ever Galvez.